paulremo/NRPMHandbook/02_NRPMHandbook/methodologies/handbook/reliability_prediction_taxonomy_handbook_coverage.md

     Mainly for modelling reasons, the handbook considers a third category of “miscellaneous” items, as parts or assemblies that are difficult to classify as either EEE or mechanical, e.g. due to their EEE-mechanical hybrid aspects.

 At spacecraft level, elements from these three categories, which focus on the classification of hardware, will generally interact with software to perform the required functions.
-Software failures are discussed in the context of system level reliability prediction, as a subclass of (non-part related) systematic failures.
+Software failures are discussed in the context of system level reliability prediction, as a subclass of (non-part related) {term}`systematic failures <Systematic failure>`.

 (methodo_4_3)=
 ## Classification of failures by root cause